 Figure 4.
-Values of evaluation (scale 1-5) (a) average evaluation and standard deviation of evaluation documents by bins of number of editions, in similar way, (b) show average evaluation and standard deviation of evaluation documents by bins of number of coauthor of wiki pages.
+Values of evaluation (scale 1-5) (a), average evaluation and standard deviation of evaluation documents by bins of number of editions.
+In a similar way, b shows the average evaluation and standard deviation of evaluation documents by bins of number of co-authors of wiki pages.

-Figure 4. shows the evaluation of each document in the WikiITRB and how the documents with more editions or more coauthors have better evaluation (scale 1-5).
-These results suggest that the individual capacity of editions and the time are relevance to acquire emergent such as properties of small world, where, the groups composition is self-organized.
-At same time, accumulation of number of editions have effect in the qualifications of documents.
-In sum, it suggest that collective intelligence is related with accumulation dynamics of editions, thus, to more editions better documents and more agents working in the better documents, it constrain the evolution of co-editor network and structural properties of small networks appear.
+Figure 4 shows the evaluation of each document in the WikITRB, and demonstrates how the documents with more editions or more co-authors receive a better evaluation (scale 1-5).
+These results suggest that individual edition capacity and time are relevant for the acquisition of emergent properties such as those of small world networks, where group composition is self-organized.
+At the same time, the accumulation of a number of editions has an effect on the qualifications of documents.
+In sum, it suggests that collective intelligence is related to the accumulation dynamics of editions, thus with the better documents there are more editions and more agents working on them.
+This constrains the evolution of co-editor networks and the structural properties of small networks appear.

 Discussion and future work

-Collective intelligence can be understood as the capacity of collective system to evolve toward higher order complexity through networks of individual capacities.
-We observe two collective systems as a dynamical process on complex networks—Wiki curse PeSO and an agent based model based on wiki systems.
-The results from wiki curse PeSO and the model are contrasted with a random network baseline model.
-For both wiki curse PeSO and the model show dynamics of accumulation, in which, statistical properties of non-equilibrium networks appear.
-The proposed model reproduces the behavior observed in the wiki curse of PeSO, at same time, this behaviour is described by small world networks (Duncan J. Watts & Steven H. Strogats, 1998).
-Thus, we interpreted the collective intelligence as an emergence from cumulative dynamics.
+Collective intelligence can be understood as the capacity of a collective system to evolve towards higher order complexity through networks of individual capacities.
+We observed two collective systems in terms of a dynamic process in complex networks—the Wiki course PeSO and an agent-based model based on wiki systems.
+The results from both the course and the model were contrasted with a random network baseline model.
+Both the course and the model show dynamics of accumulation, in which statistical properties of non-equilibrium networks appear.
+The proposed model reproduces the behavior observed in the PeSO course; this behavior is also described for small world networks (Duncan J. Watts & Steven H. Strogats, 1998).
+From this, we interpret that collective intelligence emerges from cumulative dynamics.

-Two measurements are observed clustering coefficient and average path length.
-The clustering coefficient and average path length has consistent by values of individual capacity editions (k) and time units (t) where neither can be too large or too small.
-As the results show, when values are too large, the outcome of the simulation are complete graphs, and when values are too small graphs are not connected, which means that it’s a random system or it’s too simple.
-But for that set of values there is enough complexity to replicate phenomena observed in real systems.
-Thus, we shows how the process of accumulation of editions can be see as self-organized the system.
+Two measurements have been observed: clustering coefficient and average path length.
+Both had consistent values in terms of individual edition capacity (k) and time units (t), where neither could be too large or too small.
+As the results show, when values are too large, the outcome of the simulation are complete graphs, and when values are too small, the graphs are not connected, which means that either it is a random system or it is too simple.
+For this set of values, however, there is enough complexity to replicate phenomena observed in real systems.
+Thus, we show how the process of accumulation of editions can be seen as being self-organized by the system.

-The results presented here show how the collective intelligence emergence from cumulative dynamics.
-The better understanding can be allow to measure and design systems based on collective intelligence.
-In the context of higher education systems, one example about that is the Wiki ITRB activity (curse PeSO), however, it is necessary a better understanding of the collective intelligence to implement this strategies. how to design teaching methodologies in order to develop a collective thinking can be seen as an open question.
+The results presented here demonstrate how collective intelligence emerges from cumulative dynamics.
+This provides a better understanding of how to measure and design systems based on collective intelligence.
+In the context of higher education systems, one example of this is WikITRB activity (the PeSO wiki course); however, it would be necessary to develop a better understanding of collective intelligence in order to implement this strategy.
+An open question for further investigation is how teaching methodologies can be designed to develop collective thinking.

-We discuss the results focus on the individual capacity and collective capacity of the system, the results suggest a paradox, to more individual capacity less collective capacity, see Figure 3.
-At same time, the individual capacity can not be so low (values of k<3) where the system is quite similar to a random network, the study of this umbrals are proposed as future work.
+We discuss the results with a focus on the individual and collective capacity of the system.
+The results suggest a paradox, whereby the more individual capacity there is, the less collective capacity; see Figure 3.
+At the same time, individual capacity can not be so low (values of k<3), otherwise the system becomes quite similar to a random network.
+The study of these umbrals is proposed for future work.